-If you look at the periodic table of elements, you'll see each element's atomic weight listed.
-Scientists call the unit of measure in which that atomic weight is expressed the atomic mass unit.
-Avogadro's constant -- 6.02 x 10^23 -- describes the number of atoms within a mole of an element.
-Weighing a sample gives you its mass in grams.
-Knowing all three pieces of information -- atomic weight, grams and Avogadro's number -- will tell you the number of atoms in the sample.
+In the periodic table of elements, you'll see each element's atomic weight listed.
+Scientists use atomic mass units (amu) to describe the mass of atoms, so think of atomic weights in terms of amus.
+Avogadro's constant -- 6.02 x 10^23 -- describes the number of atoms in a mole of an element.
+Weighing a sample of an element gives you its mass in grams.
+If you have all three pieces of information -- atomic weight, grams and Avogadro's number -- you can calculate the number of atoms in the sample.

 Express the relationship of the three pieces of information you need to calculate the number of atoms in the sample in the form of an equation.
 Scientists express atomic weights in terms of grams per mole, so the resulting equation looks like this: atomic weight expressed in atomic mass units = grams/mole.
 In scientific notation, it would appear like this: u = g/mole.